Umbanda: Reincarnation

 Umbanda teaches that everyone has a spirit that survives bodily death.
 Umbandistas sometimes refer to living people as espíritos enćarnados (incarnate spirits).
 Like Spiritists, Umbandistas typically believe that each person has a perispirit, a transparent membrane around the body that mediates between the body and soul.
 They believe that disturbances in either body and soul can impact the perispirit.

-From Spiritism, Umbanda takes the ideas of reincarnation and karmic evolution; the terms reincarnacâo and karma were largely introduced to Brazilian Portuguese via the ideas of Spiritism's French founder, Allan Kardec.
+From Spiritism, Umbanda takes the ideas of reincarnation and karmic evolution; the terms reincarnação and karma were largely introduced to Brazilian Portuguese via the ideas of Spiritism's French founder, Allan Kardec.
 Umbandistas believe that the spirit survives bodily death and goes on successive reincarnations, seeking ever higher levels of spiritual evolution.
 Everyone is subject to karma, and a person can spiritually evolve through their incarnations.

 Reincarnation is a central idea for many Umbandistas.
 Practitioners believe that by serving the spirits and assisting the living they can build up their karmic credit.
 The higher a person's karmic credit, the higher their level on the astral plane, and then the better the status of their next incarnation.
 Umbandistas believe that disincarnate spirits can also build up karmic credit.
 Practitioners sometimes believe that the events of previous incarnations can influence a person, for instance generating certain irrational fears.
 Some Umbandistas think that the same spirits can meet repeatedly over successive incarnations.